 Absolutely!
 I wouldn’t be at all surprised if Nate tackled the entire Pacific Crest Trail from Mexico to Canada in the next few years.
 In fact, after we greeted him at the Washington border, he said, “Can I please keep going?”

 Amy Whitley is a family travel writer, editor, and columnist based in Southern Oregon.
-An avid traveler, backpacker, skier, and hiker, Amy has written about family and outdoor experiences for local and national publications since 2009.
-Amy authors the NWKids column in OutdoorsNW Magazine, is the Southern Oregon ambassador for Travel Oregon, works as a gear reviewer for multiple outdoor brands, and is founder of family travel site Pit Stops for Kids.
+An avid traveler, backpacker, skier, and hiker, Amy has written about family and outdoor experiences for local and national publications since 2009, and is founder of family travel site Pit Stops for Kids.